STIXProject/stixproject.github.io/README.md

-# STIX Documentation
+# stixproject.github.io

-This is the STIX documentation source code repository.
-Note: this is not the STIX documentation meant for users!
-If you're looking to browse the STIX documentation, please visit the [getting started page](https://github.com/STIXProject/schemas/wiki/Getting-Started-(1.1)).
+This repository is used to build http://stixproject.github.io.
+If you're looking for documentation about STIX, you should head over there now, or go straight to the [Getting Started page](http://stixproject.github.io/getting-started/).

-**Work in progress:** The STIX documentation is a work in progress and will be available shortly.
-For the time being, please see the above getting started documentation.
+If you're looking for information about editing the content on the site, you're in the right place!

 ## Installation